Tes3awy/Cisco-DNA-Center-Device-List/README.md

 python main.py
 ```

 Voila :sparkles:!
-The Excel file is created automatically for the device list on Cisco DNA Center.
+The Excel file is created automatically for the device list on Cisco DNA Center and configuration files of those devices are created in `configs/<device_hostname>.txt`.

 > The Excel file opens immediately upon creation.

 > `XlsxWriter` does not give you the option to append new data to a created file.
-So every time a request is sent, the Excel file will be overwritten.
+So every time you send a request, the Excel file will be overwritten.
+You should close the Excel program before sending any new requests.

 ### Collected Data from Response